-After the body of the dresser was painted, hubs varnished the wood, then built a drawer to fit the missing gap.
+After the body of the waterfall dresser was painted, hubs varnished the wood, then built a drawer to fit the missing gap.
 We left the drawer until last because hubs was going to enlist the same friend who helped us with the drawers of our Stenstorp Kitchen Cart, but alas, it was not meant to be!
 Hubs built the drawer himself by simply pinning together a plywood box and adding MDF onto the front.
 Since the drawer was going to be painted anyway, and the dresser was being used for craft stash, we weren’t too fussed about the downgrade of materials or lack of beautiful dove tail joints on one drawer!

 By the way, as far as primer is concerned, hubs loves using Benjamin Moore’s Fresh Start primer (K046).
 When he paints with colours that are hard to cover, like red, he’s able to tint it and cut down on the number of topcoats he needs.
 Once the new drawer was primed and painted to match the rest of the dresser, it was time to select hardware pulls.